bGZo/bgzo/README.md

 > And the only thing people regret is that they don't live boldly enough, that they don't invest enough heart, didn't love enough.

-I wish I could insist to push log daily and code more things I've never seen.
-Meanwhile, I have to keep individual thinking, cause millions of AI wanna replace me myself and you guys except other people.
+1. Insisting to push log daily and code more things I've never seen.
+2. Keeping individual thinking towards AI and other people.

 Fighting!!!